ftodoric/pe-parser/README.md

 # PE-parser

 PErilica.py is a PE (Portable Executable) file format parser.
-Sections of loaded PE file are parsed and relevant data are displayed on standard output.
+Sections of loaded PE file are parsed and relevant data is displayed on standard output.

-Author: ftodoric
+_ftodoric_
-Date: 29/05/2020
+_29/05/2020_